larsreed/jsonschemadocs/README.md

 You can define one or more (comma-separated) sample columns using `sampleColumns=...` as shown above.
-Without any such column given or present, we will try the JSON Schema standard `examples` array if present, or, as a last resort ,try to generate a value.
+Without any such column given or present, we will try the JSON Schema standard `examples` array if present, or, if the attribute is a const or enum, use one of those, or, as a last resort, try to generate a value based on the data type.

 ## Extracting schema for validation